 Aeroplan also announced that they were partnering up with Etihad.

-Yes, I know that their A380s are currently grounded, but I’d guess at some point they will be back in the air.
-When that happens, I’d highly suggest searching for award space so you can experience the Etihad Apartments from JFK to Australia for 140k.
+Etihad unfortunately announced that their A380s aren’t going to fly the skies again.
+But…their 787s and 777s have an impressive first class and you can fly it from the East Coast of the USA to Australia for 140k.
 You could add in a stopover in Abu Dhabi for another 5k and experience some real Middle East luxury to break up the trip.
 It’s too good to even begin to describe.

-Incredible Use of American Express Membership Rewards #4: Emirates
+Best Ways to Use American Express Membership Rewards #4:

 One little “suite” spot of the Emirates chart is flying from Milan to New York on their A380 for 85k points.
 Now, before you jump for joy, the route isn’t currently being operated; however, I think once things normalize it’ll be up and running again.
 Emirates First Class should be more exclusive since they yanked award space from partners.
 To make matters better for those redeeming Emirates points, they also eliminated most of the fees as well.
 Those used to clock in at $500+ each way and now usually are less than $100.